 What is This Site?

 Our goal is to collect and preserve as much digital content on physical drives as we possibly can to preserve the internet, our culture, and human history in general.
+As of right now, our operation hosts 20TB of drive space, as well as a complete mirror backup of all data.

 What Kind of Content Do We Archive?